ski232323/pico/SECURITY.md

 We please you to be polite.
 You can start a discussion to contact me.
 4) Punishement
 The following punishement can be applied:
--ban the user
+- ban the user
 - signal the user to Github staff
--Law pushiment with the French tribunal
+ Law pushiment with the French tribunal

 By Contributing we may think taht you have accepted our rules.